jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

   - It appends the accuracy and the percentage of datapoints kept to `accuracies_alg` and `dataset_kept_alg`, respectively.
 - It appends `accuracies_alg` and `dataset_kept_alg` to `accuracies` and `dataset_kept`, respectively.

 Finally, the function creates a filename based on the `output_directory` and `file_format` parameters.
 It creates the output directory if it doesn't exist.
-It then calls the `confidence_filtering_data_vs_acc_plot` function from the `visualization_utils` module to plot the accuracies and dataset coverage against the confidence thresholds.
+It then calls the `confidence_filtering_data_vs_acc_plot` function from the `visualization_utils` module to plot the accuracies and dataset coverage for each model.
 The plot is saved to the specified filename or displayed in a window if `output_directory` is not specified.

 ## Function **`confidence_thresholding_data_vs_acc_subset_per_class`** Overview
 The function `confidence_thresholding_data_vs_acc_subset_per_class` compares the accuracy of different models based on their confidence threshold on a subset of data per class.